MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 Once Platform SSO registration completes, you can confirm that Platform SSO is configured.
 For the steps, go to [Microsoft Entra ID - Check your device registration status](/entra/identity/devices/device-join-macos-platform-single-sign-on#check-your-device-registration-status).

+On enrolled devices, you can also go to **Settings** > **Privacy and security** > **Profiles**.
+Your Platform SSO profile is shown under `com.apple.extensiblesso Profile`.
+Select the profile to see the settings you configured, including the URLs.

 To troubleshoot Platform SSO, go to [macOS Platform single sign-on known issues and troubleshooting](/entra/identity/devices/troubleshoot-macos-platform-single-sign-on-extension).

 ## Step 7 - Unassign any existing SSO app extension profiles

 After you confirm that your settings catalog policy is working, then we recommend you unassign any existing [SSO app extension](use-enterprise-sso-plug-in-macos-with-intune.md) profiles created using the Intune Device Features template.

 Both policies can coexist as you test the settings catalog policy.
-But, when testing is complete, be sure you unassign any SSO app extension profiles.
+But, conflicts can occur.
+When testing is complete, unassign any previous SSO app extension profiles created using the Device Features template.

 ## More Platform SSO settings you can configure